-Routine Fireground Contaminants: Many fire combustion products - including hydrocarbons, polynuclear aromatic compounds, metals such as cadmium and chromium, acids and soot -are hazardous to the firefighter.
+Routine Fireground Contaminants: Many fire combustion products - including hydrocarbons, polynuclear aromatic compounds, metals such as cadmium and chromium, acids and soot - are hazardous to the firefighter (see Fig. 14).
 These substances can become embedded in the fibers of your Garments, penetrate inner layers, and enter the body through absorption, inhalation, parenteral contact and ingestion.
 In addition, particulates and other products of combustion can reduce the flame resistance of your Garments and increase your Garments' ability to conduct electricity.
 To reduce the risk of long-term harm from hazardous substances present in the products of fire combustion, or hazardous chemicals, you MUST wash your Garments.
+ALWAYS wash hands thoroughly after handling or cleaning protective equipment.